toptensoftware/BitmaskExpressions/readme.md

       +-- Bananas
 ```

-How to convert that AST optimal set of bitmask/test operations?
+How to convert that AST into an optimal set of bitmask and test operations?

-The only required operators are AND, OR, NOT and (parenthesis)
+The only required expression operators are `AND`, `OR` and `NOT`.

 ## Sandbox